develop-biology/language.development/README.md

 #### Resources
 Like comments, Resource Blocks can be terminated by a newline, but no other End Operator.
 This is only possible when Resources are not nested.
 When nesting Resource Blocks, you must terminate each Block with a `:`.

 Resources may be prefaced with a Scheme symbol, the same way Parameter Blocks may have a function name before them.
-You can think of `stream::` as roughly the same as `function()`.
-The only difference is that the Scheme (here: `stream`) gets fed the Resource's contents as a string for custom interpretation, bypassing some, if not all, of the rules in this spec.
+You can think of `scheme::` as roughly the same as `function()`.
+The only difference is that the Scheme gets fed the Resource Block's contents as a string for custom interpretation, bypassing some, if not all, of the rules in this spec.

 Resources are explained in [Sequences, Resources, and Temporal Separation](#sequences-resources-and-temporal-separation), below.